thembow/backfil-rlscheduler-pytorch/README.md

 ### Test and Compare

-After RLScheduler converges, you can test the result and compare it with different policies such as FCFS, SJF, WFP3, UNICEP, and F1.
+After the RLBackfiller converges, you can test the result and compare it with different policies such as FCFS, SJF, WFP3, UNICEP, and F1.

 ```bash
 python compare-pick-jobs.py --rlmodel "./logs/your-exp-name/your-exp-name_s0/" --workload "./data/lublin_256.swf" --len 2048 --iter 10